 Lab tests for lupus

-There are several important things to keep in mind when interpreting lab tests:
+There are several important things to keep in mind with lab tests:

 - Lab work alone usually cannot diagnose lupus.
 Signs and symptoms of the disease are also important.

-- When a positive antinuclear antibody (ANA) test is accompanied by several other clues that doctors look for in diagnosing lupus, it is often a strong indication for doctors to consider lupus.
+- When a positive antinuclear antibody (ANA) test is accompanied by several other clues that doctors look for in diagnosing lupus, it is often a strong indication to consider lupus.

 - It’s common for positive lab tests to come and go over time.
 If this happens, it’s less likely that you will receive a lupus diagnosis, though still possible.

 - It’s very common to get somewhat different results at different labs.